-Your Directors have the pleasure of presenting the 51st Annual Report andthe Audited Accounts of the Company for the Financial Year ended June 30 2015.
+Your Directors have the pleasure of presenting the 55th Annual Report and the Audited Financial Statements of your Company for the Financial Year ended June 30 2019.

 Health Care Business

 Your Company's Health Care business continued to grow strong double digit behind the strength of our equities and our portfolio which includes Vicks VapoRub Vicks Cough Drops Vicks Action 500 Advanced Vicks Inhaler and Vicks BabyRub.
 The growth was driven by a combination of plans to win with consumers winning versus competition and winning in whitespaces with the launch of BabyRub.

 Vicks Rubs grew penetration behind our Category Development Index program for the third year in a row continuing to grow volume share in the Financial Year 2018-19.
 Vicks Cough Drops offtake grew strong with share gain in the cough lozenges category in a year of multiple competitive launches and increased investments on media and trade from existing competition.
 We have also strengthened & premiumized our throat lozenges portfolio with the launch of `Vicks 3 in 1' in June 2019.

 Apart from the strong business results the brand received external recognition with the Equity building campaign - Vicks #TouchOfCare One in a Million - becoming the most awarded Indian campaign at the prestigious Cannes Lion 2019.
 The campaign won 4 metals (1 Silver Lion - Film for Single-market Campaign category & 3 Bronze Lions - Creative Strategy Film Craft and Film Healthcare category).

 Overall your Company continued to focus on driving consumer meaningful innovations backed by distribution expansion and strong advertising thereby delivering consistent growth.